alexarch21/history-explorer-card/README.md

 You can hide an entity in a graph by clicking its label on the top.
 Click it a second time to make the entity visible again.
 An entity can be hidden by default using the `hidden` property in your entityOptions or in the manual YAML (see the advanced YAML example at the end of this readme).

-If you would like to entirely remove the labels from the UI, using the `legendVisible` flag:
+If you would like to entirely remove the labels from the UI, use the `legendVisible` flag:

 ```yaml
 type: custom:history-explorer-card